natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/MiG-17AS.md

 The Nudelman N-37D was a 37 mm autocannon which replaced the Nudelman-Suranov NS-37 autocannons.
 The N-37D was 30% lighter than the NS-37, but to lighten the load, a sacrifice was made causing a 23% drop in muzzle velocity in comparison.
 Even with the loss of muzzle velocity, this autocannon can still fire at 400 rounds per minute which equates to just over six per second, emptying the belt in just over 7 seconds if the firing button is continuously held and the gun does not jam.
 The continuous fire of this weapon should not be attempted as only one or two rounds is enough to take down the largest of aircraft, though a dodging fighter may take a few more rounds before one connects.

 The Nudelman-Rikhter NR-23 was a 23 mm autocannon which was widely used on many Soviet aircraft.
 The NR-23 has a faster muzzle velocity over the N-37D by 200 m/s, firing them at the same time will not result in them landing in the same place as the N-37D will begin to drop sooner.
 Firing at around 900 rounds per minute, the NR-23 can unload a good amount of ammunition downrange, however, with a limited supply of only 80 rounds per gun, it is best to fire in small bursts when the pilot has a good gun solution.
 Firing in "hopes" to hit the target will result in many missed and wasted shots and may very well cause the {{PAGENAME}} to go dry just when those rounds are needed the most.

+Though the combination of the aforementioned cannons can pack quite a punch, the low accuracy, low muzzle velocity, low ammo count, and odd placement makes them quite difficult to aim.
+It is recommended to set the weapon convergence to 400 m since the guns will not reliably reach any farther than that.
+Some may also find it helpful to toggle on vertical convergence, due to the high drop these autocannons have.
+Currently, the recommended ammo belts are armoured targets for both of the cannons, since the high explosive shells lack damage.

 === Suspended armament ===
 {{Specs-Avia-Suspended}}